WVFN: History

 WVIC and WVIC-FM were purchased by Goodrich Broadcasting in August 1981, and WVIC was reprogrammed with Al Hamm's Music of Your Life format, featuring Big Band music from the 1940s, along with vocal standards from the 1950s and 1960s.
 Along with the format change came a call-sign change to WVGO.
 Less than two years later in July 1983, the Music of Your Life format was abandoned, the WVIC call-sign was restored, and the station returned to a Top 40 simulcast with WVIC-FM as "The New 73 AM".
-The simulcast would continue until May 1992, when the current Sports Talk format was introduced under the call-sign WVFN.
+The simulcast would continue until May 1992, when a sports talk format was introduced under the call-sign WVFN.

 Goodrich Broadcasting changed the call-sign of WVIC to WAAP for a brief period in 1989, apparently to prevent cross-town rival WLNZ (The Ape 92) from acquiring the same call-sign (WLNZ later changed its call-sign to WGOR).
 There were no programming changes made to WVIC during this period.

 Between 1972 and 1976, the original use of the WVFN (“Voice of the Forty-Niners”) call letters were assigned to a 10-watt AM carrier current campus radio station (710 kHz) at the University of North Carolina at Charlotte in Charlotte, NC.

+By 2025, the station had been running a sports talk format branded as The Game, featuring ESPN Radio programming and local hosts such as Tim Staudt, and the Michigan-based syndicated program The Huge Show with Bill Simonson.
+In November 2025, Townsquare announced that the sports format would move to sister station WJIM on December 1 as part of a new WXYT-FM/Detroit-led network, and that WVFN would concurrently flip to talk radio as Lansing 730.
+The new lineup combined WJIM programs into WVFN's schedule, including morning host Steve Gruber and Michigan's Big Show with Michael Patrick Shiels, alongside Staudt on Sports, Matt Shepard, and The Huge Show (which air in mid-mornings, afternoons, and nights respectively).
+The Ramsey Show and Red Eye Radio fill the overnight schedule formerly filled by ESPN Radio programming, while rights to the Michigan State Spartans radio network also moved to WVFN.